lilianweng/lil-log/_posts/2022-02-20-active-learning.md

 {:.image-caption}

 [Beluch et al. (2018)](https://openaccess.thecvf.com/content_cvpr_2018/papers/Beluch_The_Power_of_CVPR_2018_paper.pdf) compared ensemble-based models with MC dropout and found that the combination of naive ensemble (i.e. train multiple models separately and independently) and variation ratio yields better calibrated predictions than others.
-However, naive ensembleis *very* expensive, so they explored a few alternative cheaper options:
+However, naive ensembles are *very* expensive, so they explored a few alternative cheaper options:
 - Snapshot ensemble: Use a cyclic learning rate schedule to train an implicit ensemble such that it converges to different local minima.
 - Diversity encouraging ensemble (DEE): Use a base network trained for a small number of epochs as initialization for $$n$$ different networks, each trained with dropout to encourage diversity.
 - Split head approach: One base model has multiple heads, each corresponding to one classifier.

-Unfortunately all the cheap implicit ensemble options above perform worse than naive ensemble.
+Unfortunately all the cheap implicit ensemble options above perform worse than naive ensembles.
 Considering the limit on computational resources, MC dropout is still a pretty good and economical choice.
 Naturally, people also try to combine ensemble and MC dropout ([Pop & Fulop 2018](https://arxiv.org/abs/1811.03897)) to get a bit of additional performance gain by stochastic ensemble.

 #### Uncertainty in Parameter Space